uriel1998/barometers/README.md

 * Document range as calculation
 * figure out what to do with walkabout
-* Auto backoff of color scales?
+* Auto backoff of color scales? - DONE - writeup
 * interval markers at 6, 12, etc on chart (use modulo for that for row in rows: if n % 25: